Guide to Clearing

 - You changed your mind since making your five UCAS choices It’s completely fine if your feelings have changed since your initial application.
 Clearing is essentially your sixth choice!

-- You didn’t get any previous offers You can use UCAS Extra to find a university place and hopefully get an offer.
-It is open until early July, just before Clearing opens.
+- You didn’t get any previous offers You can use Clearing or UCAS Extra to find a university place and hopefully get an offer.
+UCAS Extra is open until early July, just before Clearing opens.

 - You decided to apply late If you were unsure about university during the first round of applications and you didn’t apply, then Clearing gives you another chance.

 - You got better grades than your predictions If you did better on Results Day than you were expecting, you may be able to get a place on a different course at a university that asks for higher grades.
-This is done through Adjustment – read more.
+This can be done through Clearing, or through Adjustment – read more.

 If you are considering declining an offer, it is worthwhile phoning the university to talk to them about your situation, to see if they can help.